-Sector: Transport Services Obligations Concerned: National Treatment (Article 11.3) Senior Management and Boards of Directors (11.10) Level of Government: Central Source of Measure: Qantas Sale Act 1992 (Cth) Description: Investment Total foreign ownership of Qantas Airways Ltd is restricted to a maximum of 49 per cent in aggregate, with individual foreign holdings limited to 25 per cent and aggregate holdings by foreign airlines to 35 per cent.
-In addition: (a) the head office of Qantas must always be located in Australia; (b) the majority of Qantas' operational facilities must be located in Australia; (c) at all times, at least two-thirds of the directors of Qantas must be Australian citizens; (d) at a meeting of the board of directors of Qantas, the director presiding at the meeting (however described) must be an Australian citizen; and (e) Qantas is prohibited from taking any action to become incorporated outside Australia.

-Sector: Transport Services

-Obligations Concerned: Local Presence (Article 7.5) National Treatment (Article 7.2)

-Level of Government: Regional

-Source of Measure: Commercial Passenger (Road Transport) Act (NT) Road Transport (Public Passenger Services) Regulations 2002 (ACT)

-Description: Cross-Border Trade in Services
+(a) at least two-thirds of the Board members must be Australian citizens; (b) the Chairperson of the Board must be an Australian citizen; (c) the airline's head office must be in Australia; and (d) the airline's operational base must be in Australia.
+Sector: Transport Obligations Concerned: National Treatment (Investment) Senior Management and Boards of Directors Level of Government: Central Source of Measure: Qantas Sale Act 1992 (Cth) Description: Investment Total foreign ownership of Qantas Airways Ltd is restricted to a maximum of 49 per cent.
+In addition: (a) the head office of Qantas must always be located in Australia; (b) the majority of Qantas' operational facilities must be located in Australia; (c) at all times, at least two thirds of the directors of Qantas must be Australian citizens; - (d) at a meeting of the board of directors of Qantas, the director presiding at the meeting (however described) must be an Australian citizen; and - (e) Qantas is prohibited from taking any action to become incorporated outside Australia.
+Sector: Transport Services Obligations Concerned: Local Presence National Treatment (Cross-Border Trade in Services and Investment) Level of Government: Regional Source of Measure: Commercial Passenger (Road Transport) Act (NT) Road Transport (Public passenger Services) Regulations 2002 (ACT) Taxi Act 1994 (WA) Transport Coordination Act 1996 (WA) Description: Cross-Border Trade in Services and Investment Northern Territory A taxi licence will be cancelled where the holder, being an individual, has not been ordinarily resident in the Northern Territory for more than six months or, being a body corporate, has ceased for more than six months to have its principal place of business in the Northern Territory.

-Northern Territory

-A taxi licence will be cancelled where the holder, being an individual, has not been ordinarily resident in the Northern Territory for more than six months or, being a body corporate, has ceased for more than six months to have its principal place of business in the Northern Territory.

 Australian Capital Territory

-An application for accreditation to run a public transport service must be made by an Australian citizen or permanent resident of Australia.
+An application for accreditation to run a public transport services must be made by an Australian citizen or

+permanent resident of Australia.